madrisan/nagios-plugins-linux/README.md

 *Where*

+* -a, --available: prefer the kernel counter MemAvailable (kernel 3.14+)
 * -C, --caches: count buffers and cached memory as free memory
 * -s, --vmstats: display the virtual memory perfdata
 * -b,-k,-m,-g: show output in bytes, KB (the default), MB, or GB